AbdulAziz1230/oneshot-template-for-cPlusPlus/README.md

+## Update.
+I don't think I'll be working on this anymore and I kinda regerted making this public this is why this repo went private and the reddit post got deleted but I guess I'll put it back up.

 ## What's new?
 README.md got a rewrite to make it bearable to look at.
 I hate the old README.md.(Yes this is the reason why most of the new stuff here are unfinished)